Craig Sager: CNN and Turner Sports

 Sager handled the first live remote report by CNN from the 1980 baseball playoffs and joined the network full-time in 1981.
 While at CNN, he co-anchored CNN Sports Tonight shows, winning a CableAce award for his efforts in 1985.
 Sager also served as the anchor of College Football Scoreboard on CNN's sports-oriented sister network, TBS, from 1982 to 1985.

-In 1987, Sager moved to work full-time at the TBS division, hosting a 30-minute Sunday night program called The Coors Sports Page as well as handling halftime reports of Atlanta Hawks games.
+In 1987, Sager moved to work full-time at TBS, hosting a 30-minute Sunday night program called The Coors Sports Page as well as handling halftime reports of Atlanta Hawks games.

 Sager was posted wherever the network needed him, working before the cameras at Ted Turner's Goodwill Games from 1986 through 2001.
 He also covered the Pan American Games and the 1990 FIFA World Cup.
 He called Nordic skiing and curling for sister network TNT's coverage of the 1992 Winter Olympics.
 He worked on telecasts of golf and tennis, and covered the National Football League on TNT's telecasts from 1990 to 1997.